andreaseger/svm_helper/goals_and_requirements.md

 - it should be possible to use a Dictionary effective to generate Feature Vectors from the data set.

+- regain compatability with jruby
+- make ruby-stemmer optional as it is a c-extention, handle missing of that gem accordingly.
+- jruby compatability should also mean 1.9 compatability
+- look into changes necessary for supporting rbx

 ## stuff to think about

 ### multi-label feature vector